bitquery/graphql-docs/docs/Examples/bitcoin/bitcoin-fee-api.md

 ## Get Bitcoin Transactions and Fees of an Account

 Below query will get you bitcoin transactions for a account along with the transaction fees.
-You can try out the query [here](https://ide.bitquery.io/bitcoin-trxn-fees-for-a-account_1#).
+You can try out the query [here](https://ide.bitquery.io/bitcoin-trxn-fees-for-a-account_2).

 ```
-query MyQuery {
+qquery MyQuery {
   bitcoin(network: bitcoin) {
     transactions(
       options: {limit: 10, desc: ["block.height"]}
       date: {is: "2025-05-08"}
-      txHash: {is: "333754d38b681b94145ecd52086ece2c5ffee47963ff1d7a73e4973ec34e1396"}
       inputAddress: {is: "bc1qrtjvr4d8qtstw5334mspp7rmrzl55uj3dcwj09"}
     ) {
       block {